STOP LOOKIN' AT PHOTOGRAPHS!

 Morris’s work often tends to reflect on the complexities and intricacies of his immediate terrain, touching on a broad range of subjects, from the highly personal and familial to the political.

 Renowned for his early work that explicitly dealt with The Troubles in Northern Ireland, Morris has also received acclaim for his quietly powerful and intimate work, infused with a dark wit and often triggered by the detritus and abject in the everyday.

 Manipulating materials in surprising ways, he produces objects that at first may seem ordinary, but gain importance as layered narratives unfold to the viewer.

 Morris has exhibited extensively both regionally and internationally and is one of Northern Ireland’s most highly regarded artists.
 In 2016 he received the Irish American Cultural Institute’s O’Malley Award for Art.
 In addition to his gallery-based practice – in which he works across a variety of media – Morris has made numerous works and interventions in the public realm.
 He is also a recording and performing musician and songwriter.

-With DJ Girls on the decks, join us for an evening of wine and art.
-Enjoying being amongst the first to see Locky Morris's latest exhibition.
+With DJ duo GIRL on the decks, join us for an evening of wine and art.
+Be amongst the first to see Stop Lookin' at Photographs.
 This event is free and all are welcome.

 FRI 9 DEC 2016, 9:30-10:30AM

 Locky Morris will discuss his work in conversation with the Naughton Gallery’s Ben Crothers as part of the gallery’s Art in the A.M. series at The Pocket, 69 University Road.
 All welcome.
 Coffee and conversation are free.